 Once the grow box is full and level we have to add our pre-plant and weekly fertilizer to the medium and mix it in thoroughly.
 Page 87 in the MGC book calls for 1 ounce per linear foot of the pre-plant fertilizer mix and 1/2 ounce per linear foot of the weekly feed.

 The fertilizer can be mixed in with a potatoe for or a shovel, but we have an attachment for our gas powered weed eater and will be using it.

 These are a little late in coming, but both boxes are now full and there is more progress on the green house portion.
 Later today we will order the green house plastic to cover the structure

-An old laundry detergent bucket was washed out and used to hold our constant feed mix.
-A measured 3 gallons of water was poured into the bucket and then the water line marked on the outside of the bucket with a marker.
+You can see the side of my bucket below.
+A measured 3 gallons of water was poured into the bucket.
+Then the water line marked on the outside of the bucket with a marker.

 A sprinkling can is simply a can with holes made with a small nail and hammer.
-For our own use here at home we took an empty 16 ounce can of green beans and made the holes in the bottom with a small nail.
+For our own use here at home we took an empty 16 ounce can of green beans and made the holes.
+A small nail like the one shown below is ideal.

 The beans I recently started from seeds for my fall crops are growing like mad and will need to be bumped up before I transplant them in the garden.
 To allow room for them to grow when we bump them up (transplant) we built a couple more seedling flats.

 In your Mittleider Gardening Course book you can find a description and dimensions of the seedling flats on page 181.